Wednesday, February 21, 2018

 • 1 hour = Pearlescent beads (previously "Shiny" beads)

-• 4 hours = Shaped beads (sports balls, animals, skulls, and more!)
+• 4 hours = Shaped beads (sports balls, animals, planes, and more!)

-Participants could "level up" as the summer progressed.
-So if they read for 30 minutes one day and picked up a sparkly bead, then read for 30 minutes the next day, they could exchange all of those minutes for one shiny bead (turning in their original sparkly bead).
+Participants can "level up" and trade beads as the summer progressed.
+So if they read for 15 minutes one day and picked up a rainbow bead, then read for 15 minutes the next day, they could exchange all of those minutes for one glitter bead.

 What do I need to buy?
 Where do I buy it?